accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate video-only time-based media on the screen that require a text-based transcript.
+1. Locate on the screen video-only time-based media that require a text-based transcript.
-1. Check for
+1. Check
 	- whether there is an alternative audio-only version accessible via an adjacent component (a button or a link);
 	- or the presence of an adjacent audio-only alternative version;
 	- or the presence of an adjacent text transcript (a button or a link);